themagicianking/wcnamegen/README.md

 1. Only naturalistic name parts are used, so no kittypet clause to allow something like Harveymoon.
 2. No names with the same prefix and suffix.
-3. No names longer than five syllables (the longest possible canon name is Dandelionblossom, which is five syllables).
+3. No names longer than six syllables (the longest possible canon name is Dandelionblossom, which is six syllables).
 4. No prefixes using the original clan leader's names, so no Thunder-, Wind-, Shadow-, River-, or Sky-.
 5. No prefixes using position-indicative suffix words, so no Paw-, Star-, or Kit-.
+6. Letters may not repeat more than twice (no Mossshade).
+7. No rhyming names (no Appledapple or Nightflight).
+8. No redundant flower names or animal names (no Daisyflower, Petalflower, Antbird, or Hawkbird.)
+9. No real words that aren't also naturalistic (i.e., Rainstorm is allowed but Moonshine is not).